 - Junctional epidermolysis bullosa (JEB) is the most severe form.
 However, it is also rare.
 Blisters form where the outer and inner layers of skin meet.

 Each type has several subtypes.
-So far, medical experts have identified over 30 subtypes of EB.
+So far, medical experts have identified

 A person with EB has extremely fragile skin that incurs damage at the slightest touch.
 Even the gentlest rub, bump, or knock can cause blisters.
 Clothing that touches or rubs against the skin can also increase the risk of blistering.